tml-tuebingen/forgetting-contamination/README.md

 ## Absolute Accuracies in Figure 1 of the paper

 In Figure 1 in the paper, we report the accuracy differences between the different splits of benchmark questions.
-Here we additionally provide the absolute accuracies of the different splits.
+Here, we additionally provide the absolute accuracies of the respective splits.

 #### Figure 1(a)